-The world of technology-driven businesses is so fast-paced and dynamic that sometimes you just can’t achieve workable and scalable growth in-house with a home-grown team.
+The world of technology-driven businesses is so fast-paced and dynamic that sometimes you just can’t achieve workable and scalable growth with an in-house team.
 This often means that the only sustainable way to get the job done is to attract resources from the outside.
-We are, of course, referring to what many people call “outsourcing” or “offshoring”.
-These terms, although quite different, are confused so often that we decided to give you the simplest, clearest outsourcing and offshoring definitions to help you choose the right model for your needs.
+In this article, we’ll discuss the following three modes of outsourcing: offshore, nearshore and onshore, covering the specifics of each one to help you choose the mode that best fits your business needs.

-We’ll also discuss two other models, nearshoring and remote teams, to round out our set of definitions and give you a better understanding of the world of remote software development.
+We’ll also discuss remote teams model, to round out our set of definitions and give you a better understanding of the world of remote software development.

 Outsourcing is a broad term which means delegating certain business functions or projects to a third-party company located anywhere in the world – two blocks away from your HQ or on another continent.

 A Munich-based digital agency partnering with a software development company located in Hamburg, where the latter develop the former’s website, would be an example of outsourcing.